 Companies today employ more customer service support channels than ever, in large part thanks to the research gleaned directly from their customer and transaction information metrics:

-- Online help “desks,” rather than the traditional voice consultations
+- Online help “desks” – rather than the traditional voice consultations

-- Texting support, particularly popular with Gen Y and Millennials
+- Texting support – particularly popular with Gen Y and Millennials

-- Social media conversations, where clients can direct message your company’s profile just as they would a friend
+- Social media conversations – where clients can direct message your company’s profile just as they would a friend

 5. Automates Data Entry and Report Generation

 A key benefit behind CRM software is its custom inputs.
-Your business programs the exact settings and customer information you want the software to keep track of, plus where those information workflows go.
-The software takes care of the rest.
+You program the data you want the software to keep track of, plus where those information workflows go—and the CRM will take care of the rest.

-6. Close More Deals
+6. Closes More Deals

-7. Increase Cross-Selling and Up-Sell Opportunities
+7. Increases Cross-Selling and Up-Sell Opportunities

-8. Accomplish More Business Objectives
+8. Accomplishes More Business Objectives

-- Customer support reps can communicate with clients quicker and easier, solving more problems and solidifying a positive customer experience associated with your brand.
+- Customer support reps – can communicate with clients quicker and easier, solving more problems and solidifying a positive customer experience associated with your brand.

-- Human-resource departments can track employee sales performance and generate objective performance indicators.
+- Human resource departments – can track employee sales performance and generate objective performance indicators.

-- IT has to monitor fewer systems and software across enterprise networks.
+- IT – has to monitor fewer systems and software across enterprise networks.

 9. Drives Revenue

 CRM software unlocks solutions for both these tactics.
-CRM’s improved lead management, sales pipeline, and funnel nurturing generate higher sales volumes, which directly increases sales revenue.
-Likewise, businesses have less software to purchase, less employee training to manage and more tasks and workflows automated, saving everyone time and money.
+It improves lead management, sales pipeline, and funnel nurturing, which directly increases sales revenue.
+Likewise, businesses have fewer expenses for software adoption, employee training, and more automated tasks and workflows—saving everyone time and money.
 The result?
 Boosted profits and greener bottom lines!

 Who Can Use a CRM System?